cajus/uif/README.LDAP.md

-# README.LDAP for uif
+# README.LDAP for UIF 1.1.5

 ## Documentation / LDAP

-There is some LDAP support built into uif, with that you can handle a big farm of diskles router configurations.
+There is some LDAP support built into UIF, with that you can handle a big farm of diskles router configurations.
 Use uif(8) and information provided in the doc/ directory to configure the firewall fitting your needs.